sherdst/app-legal/privacy-policy.md

 Last Updated: January 2025

 1. Introduction
 At Minguinho, we respect your privacy and are committed to protecting your personal data.
-Minguinho is owned and operated by Çınar Aktaş (Istanbul, Turkey).
+Minguinho is owned and operated by Çınar Aktaş (Ankara, Turkey).
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our self-improvement application.

 2. Information We Collect
 We collect the following types of information: